Buying Flats: Questions and Information

-There have been sporadic attempts to make the purchasing of leasehold properties easier and since the introduction of prescribed lease clauses there have been two more leasehold forms created: the (amended) second edition of the LPE1 form released on 1st October 2015 which can be used for asking for information on behalf of the buyer about a property held by freeholders, resident management companies and managing agents.
+Buying a flat is not an easy process due to a) the sheer size of the information that surrounds leasehold tenure and b) the parties to a lease.
+The first attempt to make the process easier was that of the introduction of prescribed lease clauses, a summary of the information contained within the lease.
+Since then there have been two more leasehold forms created: the (amended) second edition of the LPE1 form released on 1st October 2015 which can be used for asking for information on behalf of the buyer about a property held by freeholders, resident management companies and managing agents.

 The amendments have been made to: